 Ioana's pedagogical approach favours experiential and interdisciplinary learning with a strong focus on critical thinking and research-creation.
 She is committed to collaborative teaching, experiential learning, co-authoring, and critical pedagogy that aims to close the gap between academic research and the public and fosters community capacity building.

-She is currently member of the research expert team with the Public Inquiry Commission on relations between Indigenous Peoples and certain public services in Québec: listening, reconciliation and progress.
+She was member of the research expert team with the Public Inquiry Commission on relations between Indigenous Peoples and certain public services in Québec: listening, reconciliation and progress.
 For the past 15 years Ioana has collaborated with the Cree Nation of Eeyou Istchee (James Bay, northern Quebec) in a variety of fields beginning with knowledge transfer in the context of hydroelectric development to community-based Indigenous health and wellness.